What is the frontier worker permit scheme?

 The situations of frontier workers can look very different and there is no uniform way of categorising every working situation.

-Individuals who were working in the UK prior to December 31st 2020 are protected under the Withdrawal Agreement, which ensured that frontier workers could continue to do so even after Britain left the EU.
+Individuals who were working in the UK prior to December 31st 2020 are protected under the Withdrawal Agreement, which ensured that existing frontier workers who could continue to do so even after Britain left the EU.

 If you have any questions about whether you are eligible for the frontier worker permit scheme, contact our specialist immigration lawyers today who are available to assist with your case.